pnp/sp-dev-fx-webparts/samples/react-bot-framework-sso/README.md

 - [Publish and host webpart](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/hosting-webpart-from-office-365-cdn), prepare for approving permissions

 - Refer [Connect to Azure AD-secured APIs](https://docs.microsoft.com/en-us/sharepoint/api-access) to publish and approve permissions from admin site
-    - Go to sharepoint admin center
+    - Go to SharePoint admin center
     - Find "API Access", approve "<YOUR_APP_Name>"

 - (Opt. for hosted bot service) Config CORS \
   [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) must be set on bot app service to enable SharePoint client to get resource from bot service.
-Follow these steps to add your workbench to bot app service CORS configration:
+Follow these steps to add your workbench to bot app service CORS configuration:
     1. Go to your azure portal
     2. Navigate to your bot app service, search for CORS settings
     3. Add https://localhost:4321 and https://<YOUR_SITE>.sharepoint.com to CORS origins